jnolf/Codeup-Projects/READme.md

 ## PROCESS:
 The following outlines the process taken through the Data Science Pipeline to complete this project.

-Plan➜ Acquire ➜ Prepare ➜ Explore ➜ Model & Evaluate ➜ Deliver
+Plan ➜ Acquire ➜ Prepare ➜ Explore ➜ Model & Evaluate ➜ Deliver

 ### 1. PLAN
 - Define the project goal